 5. Drive slow in the snow.

 Winter is not the time to be a speed demon.
-Take it easy and remember that these are not typical road conditions.
+Take it easy and remember that everything – slowing down, stopping, turning, accelerating – takes longer when the roads are slippery.
 Slow it down.

 To help you plan your commute, check out this Weather.com resource: Commuter Forecast.